ireval/cwl/README.md

                output to a file called <bibtex_file>

-- -n: Add -n flag to output column names (e.g. Topic, Metric, EU/I, EU, EC/I, EC, I)
+- -n: Add -n flag to output column names (e.g. Topic, Metric, EU, ETU, EC, ETC, ED)

 **Example without using a cost file.**
 When no costs are specified the cost per item is assumed to be 1.0, and EC and I will be equal.